IvanPalm/Resume.md/CV_IvanPalmegiani_GitHub.md

 Investigating spatial distribution, abundance and reproductive success of wolves in central Italy
 - Collected data on the presence-absence of wolves, and environmental variables
 - Collected presence-absence data via camera-trap surveys
-- Modelled presence-absence of wolves with multilinear regression models
+- Modeled presence-absence of wolves with multi-linear regression models
 - Collected and analyzed bio-acoustic data

   [sbgr7oig]: https://www.plan-adapt.org/ "PlanAdapt"